 - 2.4 The terrace largely embraces the linear form of 19th century commercial development and its principal façade is characterised by a distinguished neoclassical architectural composition, enhanced by well-proportioned openings and a London stock brick fascia in Flemish bond.
-Further charm is lent to the building by virtue of a narrow cornice and corbelled eaves detailing.
+Further charm is lent to the building by virtue of a narrow cornice and corbelled eaves detailing which form a continuous line from no's 10 and 10a.
 At the rear there is less uniformity in the elevational treatment.
-At ground floor level the shopfront has three entrance doors with a step up from the pavement level.
+At ground floor level the shopfront has a single point of entrance with an addition entrance dedicated to the upper floors.
 The building is identified by the Camden Town Conservation Area Appraisal and Management Strategy (2007) (CAS) as a building 'that makes a positive contribution to the area'. - 2.5 The surroundings are largely characterised by a varied mix of commercial, residential, leisure and community uses.
-The wider terrace includes numbers 4-8 Kentish Town Road, and is bookended by the Camden Eye Public House to the south and a single storey unit to the north which is in use as a gym.
+The wider terrace includes numbers 4-6 and 10-12 Kentish Town Road, and is bookended by the Camden Eye Public House to the south and a single storey unit to the north which is in use as a gym.